first megalithic monuments were built by the first farmers, tribes of neolithic cattle

 At Carrowmore in County Sligo, during excavations by Dr. Burenhult and his team during the late 1980's and 1990's, pieces of charcoal were used to secure some extremely early dates, suggesting that the circles were built as far back as 5,400 BC.
 However, these dates were considered to be far too early by many archaeologists, being contemporary with the beginnings of megalithic construction on the continent.

 Current research suggests that Carrowmore is indeed the oldest collection of megalithic monuments in Ireland.
 In 2013 Stefan Bergh and Robert Hensey re-dated the Carrowmore monuments using C14 dates taken from pieces of red deer antler which had been included with the neolithic cremations.
 The secure range of dates demonstrates that the Carrowmore dolmens were in use from 3,800 to 3,000 BC.

 The cairns at Carrowkeel are an inland extension of the Carrowmore complex and seem to date from about 3,500 BC.
-Interesting new research is taking place on the human remains from Carrowkeel, which were recently re-discovered in a British University.
+Interesting new research is taking place on the human remains from Carrowkeel, which were recently re-discovered in Cambridge University.

-Loughcrew has no dates from modern excavations, and it is guessed that the monuments are around the same age as the Carrowkeel cairns, dating from between 3,500 to 3,000 BC.
+The passage-graves at Loughcrew have no dates from modern excavations, and it is assumed that the monuments are around the same age as, or slightly younger than the Carrowkeel cairns, dating from between 3,500 to 3,000 BC.